Skip to content

 Constants

 Constants in Tact could be a little bit more advanced than in popular languages: they could be virtual and abstract.
 Smart contracts often need to implement multiple traits and sometimes you need to configure some of them in compile time.
-Constructors in traits are prohibited due to their unpredicted behavior.
+Constructors in traits are prohibited due to their unpredictable behavior.
 So, we have to use constants and fields instead to pass values to them.
 It is the job of a main contract to implement values and constants for all traits.

 Simple constant